 Freedom To Do More

-The FRDM-KL26Z also features the Freescale standard embedded serial and debug adapter, known as OpenSDA, built right into the board.
-This circuit offers several options for serial communications, flash programming and run-control debugging all over a simple USB cable.
-Ditch the expensive debugger and complicated flashing procedure: just drag, drop, and run!
+The also features the NXP standard embedded serial and debug adapter known as OpenSDA built right into the board This circuit offers several options for serial communications flash programming and run-control debugging all over a simple USB cable Ditch the expensive debugger and complicated flashing procedure just drag drop and run

 Enjoy design freedom that fits in the palm your hand by prototyping with this powerful microcontroller with a low-power core, all on a flexible low-cost platform.
 Coupled with a large ecosystem of compatible hardware and software, it’s the freedom to do more.